AndreiD/ethereum_tx_queue/README.md

 It has disk persistance by boltdb and will continue to process if the server is shutdown while the queue has elements.

-Attention: if the server is down, it won't receive requests to enqueue new transactions, to address this some google pub/sub / AWS SQS or some other mechanism should be used, but there's no reason why would the server go down ...right? :)
+:horse: Attention: if the server is down, it won't receive requests to enqueue new transactions, to address this some google pub/sub / AWS SQS or some other mechanism should be used, but there's no reason why would the server go down ...right? :)

 ### Configuration